ashvardanian/StringZilla/README.md

 ## Quick Start

 Each binding has its own install command, import line, and dedicated guide, all collected in the per-language sections below.
-The batch and GPU engines ship separately, as `stringzillas-cpus` and `stringzillas-cuda` on PyPI and the `cpus` and `cuda` crate features; each binding's guide covers the details.
+The batch engines ship inside the same package and the same crate as the single-string kernels, so there is nothing extra to install for them.

 ### Python